 - contact details

 - work programme

 - proposed traffic management method

-- · positive traffic management measures
+- positive traffic management measures

 - contingency plans

 - authorisations

 - EED applicable

 - delay calculations/trial plan to determine potential extent of delays

+- liaison with emergency services and public transport operators (if they could be affected by the worksite)

+- changes to parking controls

 - public notification plan

 - on-site monitoring

 - method for recording daily worksite TTM activity (eg on-site record)

 - detours

 - AADT and peak hour flow

 - alternative dates if activity delayed

+- materials storage

+- plant operational requirements, eg truck waiting and filling areas

+- pedestrian safety fences, delineation and equipment to be used

 - extraordinary safety measures

 - other information (eg temporary speed issues)

 - list of worksite-specific layout diagrams.

+TMPs for mobile operations should also include the following additional information:

+- the type and function of each vehicle in the mobile team - the vehicles that will be equipped with attenuators and arrow boards, and their location within the closure - the number, location and duration of exposure, and tasks of personnel who are permitted to leave their vehicles - the method of inter-vehicle communication.
-A7.4.2 Layout diagrams

-CoPTTM sets out the minimum requirements for TTM.
+NZ Transport Agency A7 Traffic management plans (TMPs) A7.4.2 Layout diagrams CoPTTM sets out the minimum requirements for TTM.
 Elements from two or more layouts may be used to produce the required design.

-The layout diagrams must be of a standard which:

-- allows the STMS to install the equipment correctly

-- ensures the layout is fit for purpose

-- provides protection for the activity

-- allows for any worksite constraints.
+The layout diagrams must be of a standard which: allows the STMS to install the equipment correctly ensures the layout is fit for purpose provides protection for the activity allows for any worksite constraints.
 Where conflict appears to occur between layout diagrams and the text or tables, then the text or tables will take precedence.
 Particular consideration will be needed where an increased level of hazard is identified.
-Examples of these include:

-activities at or near intersections or commercial and other entrances where there are many turning and manoeuvring movements

-- where there are pedestrian and cyclist amenities - on- or off-ramps - activities adjacent to rail crossings (consult with railway authorities) - vertical and horizontal curves (hills and corners).

-The worksite-specific requirements for TMPs, a blank TMP form and the schedule of specific job requirements for traffic management and safety form are contained in section E, appendix A.

-A7.5 Generic traffic management plan (GTMP)

-A7.5.1 Lodging a GTMP

-Repetitive activities may have GTMPs.

-The repetition could be either:

-- the same type of activity at similar locations (eg edge break repairs on a straight stretch of road) - returning to the same worksite to perform the same activity (eg mowing a centre island once a month).

-These repetitive activities may be performed by:

-- network maintenance contractors

-- utility maintenance contractors
+Examples of these include: activities at or near intersections or commercial and other entrances where there are many turning and manoeuvring movements where there are pedestrian and cyclist amenities on- or off-ramps activities adjacent to rail crossings (consult with railway authorities) vertical and horizontal curves (hills and corners).
+The worksite-specific requirements for TMPs, a blank TMP form and the schedule of specific job requirements for traffic management and safety form are contained in section E, appendix A. A7.5 Generic tr affic management plan (GTMP) A7.5.1 Lodging a Repetitive activities may have GTMPs.
+GTMP The repetition could be either: 4 • the same type of activity at similar locations (eg edge break repairs on a straight stretch of road) • returning to the same worksite to perform the same activity (eg mowing a centre island once a month).
+These repetitive activities may be performed by: network maintenance contractors utility maintenance contractors

 - gardening contractors

 - sports organisations

 - others as approved by the RCA (the GTMP is not usually suitable for the overall planning of a construction contract, however where there are repetitive closures the contractor may apply to use a GTMP).